 For example, if we were to look at all of the U.S.-based strategies from Prudential that've been around for the past 10 years, we could run multiple regressions to see what each fund's alpha looks like once we control for the multiple betas that are being systematically priced into the overall market.

-The chart below displays the average alpha and standard deviation of that alpha for the past 10 years through 2021.
+The chart below displays the average alpha and standard deviation of that alpha for the past 10 years through 2024.
 Screening criteria include funds with holdings of 90% or greater in U.S. equities and uses the oldest available share classes.

-As shown above, three of the mutual funds had a positive excess return over the Fama/French Three-Factor Model.
+As shown above, four of the mutual funds had a positive excess return over the Fama/French Three-Factor Model.
 At the same time, none of the equity funds reviewed produced a statistically significant level of alpha, based on a t-stat of 2.0 or greater.
 (For a review of how a fund's t-stat is calculated, see the section of this study that follows the individual Prudential alpha charts.)

 Why is this important?
 A t-stat of the alpha which is 2.0 or greater would give an investor confidence that a manager's results would be attributable to skill and repeatable.
 A t-stat of less than 2.0, would indicate that a manager's performance was attributable more to luck.